openalloc/SwiftRegressor/README.md

 typealias MyPoint = BaseRegressor<Float>.Point
 ```

+## Initialization

+Both the base and linear regressor share the same initialization:

+- `init?(points: [BaseRegressor<T>.Point])`

+Initialization will fail and return `nil` if provided nonsense parameters, such as no points provided.

+The initialization values are also available as properties:

+- `let points: [BaseRegressor<T>.Point]`: the points in the source data set

 ## Instance Properties and Methods

 Computed properties are lazy, meaning that they are only calculated when first needed.